Steel Erection -- Engineering and Execution

 3-Part Webinar Series

-We'll start by examining the erector's world, from business and contract decisions to getting the job done efficiently and safely.
+We'll start by examining the erector's world, from business and contract decisions to get the job done efficiently and safely.

 The second and third sessions will build your knowledge of erection engineering practice for both low-rise and high-rise buildings, respectively.

-If you're directly involved in the planning and erection process or work to design constructable steel buildings, this webinar series is a must!
+If you work to design constructable steel buildings or are directly involved in the planning and erection process, this webinar series is a must!

 - Date: 8/27/2020 to 9/10/2020

 - PDH Credits: 1.5 PDH per Session (Up to 4.5 PDH)